Questions You May Have

 Should pregnant women be concerned about Zika virus?

 Yes.
 According to the Public Health Agency of Canada, experts agree that Zika virus causes microcephaly.
 Microcephaly is a condition where a baby is born with a small head or the head stops growing after birth.
-Pregnant women, or those who plan on becoming pregnant, should avoid travel to countries with ongoing Zika virus outbreaks.
+Pregnant women, or those who plan on becoming pregnant, should avoid travel to countries or areas with ongoing Zika virus outbreaks.
 For more information about travelling while pregnant, speak with your health care provider or see HealthLinkBC File #41g The Pregnant Traveller.

 How can I protect myself and my family?